samwaters/react-typescript/README.md

    The app root (`client/app/index.tsx`) sets up the root of the application (container and child routes).
    No logic should be present here; just the initialisation of the app.
 ### Components
    Components are located under the `components` folder and are [standard React components](https://facebook.github.io/react/docs/react-component.html).
-   Where possible, the components should use local state rather than redux store.
    Any components that need access to the redux store can do so with `connect`
 ### Redux Store
   Store bindings are provided via `react-redux`, with components using the [connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) method to bind state and actions.
   `redux-thunk` is also set up, allowing for actions to [dispatch other actions](https://github.com/gaearon/redux-thunk).
   Action creators are located under the `actions` folder.
   Reducers are located under the `reducers` folder.
-  If any selectors are required, `reselect` is also included.
+  If any selectors are required, [reselect](https://www.npmjs.com/package/reselect) is also included.
 ### Routing
-   Routing is done with `react-router`, with routes defined in `routes.js`.
+   Routing is done with [react-router v4](https://www.npmjs.com/package/react-router), with routes defined in components, and the main route in `app.tsx`.
-   Utilizing `react-router`'s nested route functionality allows for a container around the displayed component(s).
+   Utilizing `<Switch>` directives, each component can render sub-routes as required.
 #### Router State in Redux
-   Router state is synced with the store using `react-router-redux`, which also allows for routing within actions (for example routing back to the login page on session timeout).
+   Router state is synced with the store using [react-router-redux 5](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-redux), which also allows for routing within actions (for example routing back to the login page on session timeout).
    See [the docs](https://github.com/reactjs/react-router-redux) for more details.
 #### Authentication
    Routes support checks before activating, and can navigate away if the checks fail.
-See `routes.js` for an example.
-### Responsive Grid
-   A 12 column grid component is included, following the Material Design spec, allowing for easy responsive design.
-   See the home page for an example.
+See `app.tsx` for an example.
 ### Theming
-   `react-toolbox` provides most of the styles for [Material Design](https://material.io/guidelines/) out of the box, so the only customization necessary should be colours.
-   Overrides for colours are in `theme/overrides.css` and should be enough for customizing the majority of the site.
-   Global site styles are in `theme/theme.scss` and can be used for non-component-specific things.

-   See [React Toolbox Components](http://react-toolbox.com/#/components) for more information on individual components
-   Developer notes are also included in `themes/overrides.css`
+   `material-ui` handles theming out of the box - see [the docs](http://www.material-ui.com/#/customization/themes)
 ### Tests
    Tests are located under the `__tests__` folder alongside the related component(s), and are largely up to the developer to write.
    `enzyme` and `mock-redux-store` are included to allow for more comprehensive tests - see the home component test for an example.